cyclus/cyclus/INSTALL.rst

 Before going further with the installation procedure be sure you have installed all the required dependencies.
-We have provided detailed instructions for `installing dependencies <DEPENDENCIES.rst>_` for the major supported systems.
+We have provided detailed instructions for `DEPENDENCIES_` for the major supported systems.